ssmirr/appdev-chapters/sample_data.md

 #  sender_id    :integer
 #
 ```

 It appears that a `FollowRequest` has a column of `sender_id` and `recipient_id`.
 So how are we going to get a `User` record from our database and get the `id` number from that record for our new `FollowRequest`?

-One way to do it is to create a variable that contains `User` record.
+One way to do it is to create a variable that contains all the `User` records.

 ```
 users = User.all